What You Need To Know About Baking Soda and Heartburn

 There are approximately 1,232 milligrams of sodium in one teaspoon of baking soda.
 The American Heart Assocation recommends no more than 2,300 mg with an ideal limit of no more than 1,500 mg per day for most adults.
 If you want to learn more, here is a great article all about salt by Health Ambition.

 If you experience frequent heartburn or acid indigestion, using a DIY baking soda remedy could elevate your sodium levels.
-And if you are pregnant or have high blood pressure, sodium levels are certainly something you do not want to increase.
+And if you’re pregnant or have high blood pressure, sodium levels are certainly something you don’t want to increase.

 There is a warning on Arm & Hammer Baking Soda’s package that clearly states: “Ask a doctor before use if you have a sodium-restricted diet.”

-Other warnings on their packages include not to use it if you take a prescription since baking soda could interact with certain drugs.
+Other warnings on their packages include staying away if you take a prescription since baking soda could interact with certain drugs.
 And there is a stomach warning which suggests you do not take it until the powder is completely dissolved to avoid serious injury.

-It even recommends you not take it when overly full from food or drink.
+It even recommends you avoid taking it when overly full from food or drink.
 Isn’t that one of the triggers of acid indigestion and heartburn?

 Millions of Americans suffer from acid reflux, heartburn, acid indigestion, or GERD.
 That burning feeling automatically makes you think there is too much acid in your digestive tract.
 So many people reach for baking soda or a prescription drug to temporarily lower their acid levels.